2019 NBA Finals: Raptors

 In the 2019 offseason, Kawhi Leonard signed with the Los Angeles Clippers after only one season in Toronto.
 Nevertheless, the Raptors still finished the 2019–20 season 53–19 and were invited to the Orlando bubble during the summer.
 However, they lost in seven games to the Boston Celtics in the second round of the playoffs.
 The following season, the Raptors were forced to play all of their home games at Amalie Arena in Tampa due to Canadian travel restrictions brought on by the pandemic.
 The team finished the season out of the playoffs with 27 wins.
 However, in the 2021–22 season, the Raptors resumed playing home games in Toronto and ended with 48 wins; however, they lost in the opening round to the Philadelphia 76ers.
+Toronto missed the playoffs for the next 3 seasons, finishing with a losing record in each year.
+In addition, with Chris Boucher's departure to the Boston Celtics in the 2025 offseason, the 2018-19 Raptors are the most recent NBA champion to not have a championship player remaining on their team up to the 2025-26 NBA season.
+The Raptors would become the last team to win the NBA championship on their debut appearance until the Denver Nuggets in 2023.

+Kawhi Leonard's playoff run in 2019 is considered one of the best ever for a star player, averaging 30.5 points, 9.1 rebounds and 3.9 assists across 24 games.